Adiieeee/os242/links.md

 * [100+ Linux Things you Need to Know](https://youtu.be/LKCVKw9CzFo?si=5vq4Zdo_x62O3ybl){:target="_blank"} --- This video is very helpfull for us to know Linux deeper.
 * [BASH Scripting!!](https://youtu.be/SPwyp2NG-bE?si=HI8TxJ3nNa_yWWuY){:target="_blank"} --- Know the basic and important of BASH Scripting
 * [Improve your VirtualBox performance](https://youtu.be/2os9vhZNS0s?si=cf2UYar1vhg9p6AV){:target="_blank"} --- How to improve VirtualBox performance/speed
+* [How to build Linux from Scratch](https://youtube.com/playlist?list=PLyc5xVO2uDsDzdT8lkx430hZ-gY69wgS3&si=qycpApKv1umvyK4T){:target="_blank"} --- A Playlist that gives you a tutorial about how to build linux from scratch
 <br>
 <br>
 #### REV: Sun 08 Sep 2024 15:00